Kimberly Corman: Casting and characterization

+Possible return and fate

-In a 2020 interview with Digital Spy, Craig Perry revealed Kimberly and Officer Thomas Burke (portrayed by Michael Landes) were originally going to be included in the climax of Final Destination 3 (2006), which saw both characters intersect with Wendy Christensen on the 081 train, effectively wrapping up the franchise.
-However, one of the two actors (Landes or Cook) were unavailable, so they decided not to pursue the idea.
+In a 2020 interview with Digital Spy, Craig Perry revealed Kimberly and Officer Thomas Burke (portrayed by Michael Landes) were originally going to be included in the climax of Final Destination 3 (2006), which saw both characters intersect with Wendy Christensen (portrayed by Mary Elizabeth Winstead) on Train 081, effectively wrapping up the franchise.
+However, one of the two actors (Landes or Cook) was unavailable, so they decided not to pursue the idea.
 He commented further, "If we couldn't do it all the way, we decided it was best not to do it.
-To have just one of them leaves an open ending which would make no sense in Death's overarching plan.So we pocketed it because we knew that there was a really interesting idea about the cause and effect in the world of Final Destination, and then it managed to perfectly land in Final Destination 5 (2011).
+To have just one of them leaves an open ending which would make no sense in Death's overarching plan.
+So we pocketed it because we knew that there was a really interesting idea about the cause and effect in the world of Final Destination, and then it managed to perfectly land in Final Destination 5 (2011).

+Kimberly is referenced by William Bludworth in Final Destination Bloodlines (2025) as being the only individual he is aware of to have successfully cheated Death by dying and being revived, confirming she is still alive by the present day.
+Co-writer Guy Busick cited Kimberly's mention as a reference to the rules established in Final Destination 2 and Final Destination 5 about how to cheat Death (both films being their reference points for Bloodlines) and a good way to tie up the continuity of previous films to remind the audience about the franchise's canon, with Kimberly's mention in the story particularly setting up the subplot of Bobby and Erik Campbell trying to kill and revive the former to cheat Death despite how their grandmother Iris never did it due to the risks.
+Kimberly's survival made the filmmakers debate if Stefani and Charlie Reyes should survive the events of the film or not, but they ultimately concluded that she was an exception because the franchise's theme is that no one can cheat Death.
+Originally, they considered having Cook reprise her role and included Kimberly in the film's first draft, but according to co-director Adam Stein, they decided against it as "[they] couldn't get over the fact that she was just, like, waiting there in the closet or something for [the Campbell family] to show up".